vladislav-morozov/vladislav-morozov.github.io/_pages/about.md

 ---
 **Welcome to my personal website!**

-I am a PhD candidate in econometrics at Universitat Pompeu Fabra and Barcelona School of Economics in Barcelona, Spain.
+I am a PhD candidate in econometrics at Universitat Pompeu Fabra (UPF) and Barcelona School of Economics (BSE) in Barcelona, Spain.

 My research interests are panel data econometrics and econometrics of pervasive heterogeneity.
 I am supervised by Prof. Christian Brownlees and Prof. Kirill Evdokimov.